 When it comes to an RIF, never burn bridges.
 Maintaining some kind of relationship with former employees will help you if you need additional retail staff in the future.

-An RIF can be difficult for any employee, but it can also take its toll on you, the human resources executive.
+A RIF can be difficult for any retail employee, but it can also take its toll on the retailer’s brand.
 Follow the tips above in order to protect your brand’s reputation during a layoff, and make sure you provide former and existing employees with the support they need.